White-Nose Syndrome of Bats in Illinois

 Fungal cultures in the Miller mycology laboratory at the Illinos Natural History Survey, Prairie Research Institute.
 Photo by Steve Taylor / Prairie Research Institute.

 Our first winter of sampling was completed in February 2012, with no sites found to be positive for WNS.
-Results from our second winter (January-February 2013) are still pending analyses (as 25 February 2013).
+During February 2013, several Illinois sites were confirmed as positive for WNS.
+Our third winter (February 2014) sampling is still underway (as 21 February 2014).

 A tri-colored bat, Perimyotis subflavus, on the ceiling of a western Illinois cave, February 2012.
 This species is commonly covered in water droplets.
 Photo by Steve Taylor / Prairie Research Institute.